javsort/Linkaster/docs/delivery_1.md

 Refine the created architecture by presenting Runtime architecture to be model via sequence and state diagrams.

 User Management Service:
-This is the seqcurence diagram for the user management service showing, here you see the main 3 cases of this service: User registration, user log in, and user customization.
-In the registration case, the user inputs the required information and the system once it validates the information andit creates a key pair for encryption.
-The logiIn case only checks and confirms the data with the DB.
-The customization case lets the user to modify the screen (add dark mode or add optional information to their profile) and updates the user information in DB.
+This is the sequence diagram for the user management service showing the main 3 cases of this service: User registration, user login, and user customization.
+In the registration case, the user inputs the required information and the system validates the information and creates a key pair for encryption.
+The login case only checks and confirms the data with the DB.
+The customization case lets the user modify the screen (add dark mode or add optional information to their profile) and updates the user information in DB.